 Next, you add some crushed red chili, turmeric powder, and salt into the oil.
 Let it sizzle, and a few seconds later you are ready to add your potato cubes.
 The potatoes used in this dish are parboiled so that they do not take long to cook at this stage.

 The potatoes are roasted on low heat and develop a beautiful golden spice crust.
 When fully cooked the Masala Aloo is a feast for the eyes with its golden color from the turmeric and perfect caramelization.

 - 3 medium potatoes, parboiled

-- 1 tablespoon fresh cilantro leaves, chopped (optional)
+- 1 tablespoon fresh cilantro or coriander leaf, chopped (optional)

 - This recipe requires a medium (10-inch) skillet with lid, or a 4 quart sauté pan with a lid.